 Leaving ancient monasteries in Kosovo to Albanians would be the same as entrusting extinguishing to the same arsonist that kindled the fire.

-When PR agencies and corruped goverments write history, mankind gets into collapse of common sense, as it is a case with so called Kosovo (i.e. another Albanian territory created by the West and Turkey).
+When PR agencies and corrupted governments write history, mankind gets into the collapse of common sense, and that’s the case with so-called Kosovo (i.e. another Albanian territory created by the West and Turkey).

 They have neither capacity nor will to protect the Serbian heritage.

 Destruction of Christianity: in so-called independent Kosovo and under ISIS – no difference

 Albanians, in fact, have never erected a single fountain in Kosovo and Metohija.